SumoLogic-Labs/sumologic-grafana-datasource/README.md

 # Plugin development
-The layout of this repository is based on https://github.com/grafana/typescript-template-datasource.

-1. Run `npm install` to fetch all the dependencies.
+1. Run `yarn install` to fetch all the dependencies.
-2. If you don't already have Grunt, install it with:
-   `sudo npm install -g grunt-cli`.
-3. Run grunt to build the plugin into `dist`.
-4. While developing, run `grunt watch` to see errors and warnings when saving files.

-Make all changes need to be made in the `src` directory.
-Once you are happy with the changes, remove the previous versions of the plugin from Grafana's plugin directory, then copy the `dist` folder (making sure to run grunt first!) to the plugin directory.
+2. Run `docker-compose up` in order to get local grafana setup
+3. Run `yarn dev` in order to run webpack, you are ready to start development

 ### TLS 1.2 Requirement